BurntSushi/jiff/DESIGN.md

 leaves out value judgments.
-To answer this question, I have to introduce value judgments and my opinions on existing libraries. **These are opinions on which reasonable people can disagree.** Moreover, since these are opinions meant to justify an alternative, these opinions tend to be oriented on the faults in existing crates as opposed to their benefits.
+To answer this question, I have to introduce value judgments and my opinions on existing libraries. **These are opinions on which reasonable people can disagree.** Moreover, since these are opinions meant to justify an alternative, these opinions tend to be oriented on the faults (as this author sees them) in existing crates as opposed to their benefits.

 Broadly speaking, my view on Rust datetime libraries was that they had reached a local maximum, and there didn't seem to be much movement toward breaking out